jaunr-23/solid-parakeet/README.md

 - Caching.
 If some of the requests are cached it will help to have better performance
 - Better input validation, is quite basic right now.
 - Think on more cases for tests and improve error handling
 - Concurrency?.
 SQLite can handle only 1 write lock.
 I think Sequelize handles that for us, but I need to read more the documentation...
+Improve writes into transactions
+- Github actions for CI/CD or similar

 ## TIME TRACKING (AROUND 4 HOURS IN TOTAL)